Suraj151/esp8266-framework/README.md

 ```
   version exchange
         │
-  KEXINIT ──▶ pick host-key algorithm from what we actually hold
+  KEXINIT ──▶ pick host-key algorithm from the keys the device holds
         │     curve25519-sha256 · aes128-ctr · hmac-sha2-256 or hmac-sha1
         │
   KEXDH ────▶ sign the exchange hash with the host key